bdusell/jitsu/README.md

 Refer to the detailed inline documentation in `ArrayUtil`, `StringUtil`, and `RegexUtil` for method details.

+Unit tests are being written to verify edge case behavior in `StringUtil`.

 ## Request Access ##

 The class `phrame\http\AbstractRequest` defines an object-oriented interface